bentomhall/nih-system/homebrewery/world/player-options.md

 The targeted creature gains resistance to bludgeoning, piercing, psychic, and slashing damage until the end of your next turn.

 **Source"** Kobold Press’s Deep Magic 5e: Clockwork Magic document (OGL 1.0a) and licensed as such.

+#### Drain Vitality
+*2nd level necromancy*
+____
+- Components: V, S, M (a leech)
+- Range: 60 ft
+- Cast Time: 1 action
+- Duration: Instantaneous
+- Classes: Druid, Ranger, War Mage (Heavy Assault)

+All creatures in a 10-foot radius sphere around a point you can see within range must make a Constitution saving throw.
+On a failed save, targets take 2d6 necrotic damage and cannot regain hit points until the start of your next turn.
+On a success, targets take half as much damage but no other effects.
+All natural plant life and CR 0 Tiny creatures wither and die without a saving throw.

+In addition, you regain hit points equal to half of the damage roll.
+Any healing in excess of your maximum hit points becomes temporary hit points.

+**At Higher Levels:** When you cast this spell using a spell slot of 3rd or higher level, the damage dealt increases by 1d6 for every two spell levels above 2nd.

+**Source:** Original.
+Licensed CC-BY-4.0.

 #### Enchanted Strike
 *1st level divination*